 The central server manages all messages sent to all chat groups.
 It receives the messages from client applications and forwards these messages to other clients appropriately.
 The server does not require any direct user interaction and can run without a user interface.
 However, in this example a server monitor is provided-the WebChat Administrator Server.
 This displays statistical information about the messages in the system.
 This interface includes information about the number of users, the members of each group, the total number of messages sent through the system and the total number of messages sent to each group.
-A Message Peek button also allows you to view each message sent through the system.
-This information is available because all messages are routed through this central server.
+A Message Peek button also allows you to view each messages are routed through this central server.